sijieaaa/pointnet2_torch_cuda11/README.md

 - We fix some bugs of the above old pointnet2, and create this new pointnet2.

-- This pointnet2 works well in the following envs (not limit to these):
+- This pointnet2 works well in the following envs (include but not limit to these):

 ```
 pytorch 1.5+